collective/jquery.recurrenceinput.js/README.rst

 Low priority:

-* The X next occurrences + the last occurrence could be displayed when editing the rule.
+* The X next occurrences + the last occurrence could be displayed in the popup when editing the rule.

 Contributors